hxngillani/edge-platform/README.md

 make flux
 ```

-This forces Flux to pull the latest manifests and apply them immediately.
+This forces Flux to sync your repo immediately.

 ---

 ## 🌐 Accessing Web UIs

-Use **port-forwarding** to access dashboards locally.
+Use **port-forwarding** to open UIs locally.

 ### Grafana